Skip to main content

 • Submit signed contract

-• Submit a completed full draft of either a grant proposal (Track 2) or manuscript (Track 1) by the end of the 12-month program.
+• Submit a completed full draft of either a grant proposal or manuscript by the end of the 12-month program.

 • Completion of CHER Institute Annual Survey and submission of CV for up to 5 years post Scholars participation